sooonwoo/sooonwoo.github.io/index.md

 I did my Master's degree at KAIST, under the supervision of <a href="https://mli.kaist.ac.kr/" style="color: #337ab7; text-decoration: none;">**Prof. Eunho Yang**</a>.

 My research interest lies at the intersection of **world models** and **embodied agents**.
 Specifically:
-- Closing the sim-to-real gap through world models that incorporate 3D structure and long-horizon scene consistency.
+- Developing generative world models capable of simulating realistic, diverse, and temporally consistent trajectories.
-- Developing generalized and scalable foundation models for embodied intelligence, capable of adapting across tasks, modalities, and environments.
+- Building embodied foundation models by leveraging heterogeneous data, such as web-scale multi-modal data, human demonstrations, simulations, and cross-embodiment robotic data.
-- Enabling System 2 reasoning capabilities in embodied agents by utilizing world models for lookahead planning.
+- Enabling System 2 reasoning capabilities within embodied agents.

 My prior work spans **generative models**([<a href="#c5">C5</a>], [<a href="#c6">C6</a>], [<a href="#p1">P1</a>]), **multi-modal learning**([<a href="#c4">C4</a>], [<a href="#j1">J1</a>], [<a href="#t1">T1</a>], [<a href="#t2">T2</a>]), and **interactive systems**([<a href="#c1">C1</a>], [<a href="#c2">C2</a>], [<a href="#c3">C3</a>]), forming the methodological basis for my current research direction.